 At Concordia University Chicago, we strive to prepare graduates interested in what can be highly theoretical disciplines to be creative problem solvers and thinkers that reach practical solutions to real-world challenges – whether they are researchers, teachers, programmers or engineers.

-General Course Information
+Mathematics Course Information

-The bachelor of science degree in mathematics is designed for students considering graduate school in mathematics, or who want to connect their interest in mathematics with another discipline such as accounting or the natural sciences.
+- B.S.: Designed for students considering graduate school in mathematics, or who want to connect their interest in mathematics with another discipline such as accounting or the natural sciences.
 Through this track you will choose a specialization from natural science, pure mathematics, computer science or actuarial science.

 For more information about Mathematics at CUC, please contact Dr. Mary Goetting at Mary.Goetting@CUChicago.edu.